 Note: Computations involving time values before and after roll-over may yield unexpected results.

-Ensure that any code operates correctly in any scenario involving time jumps (such as leap seconds, time zones and daylight savings time).
+Ensure that any code operates correctly in any scenario involving time jumps (such as leap seconds, time corretions, time zones and daylight savings time).

 7.34 Time drift and jitter [CDJ]